rajagopal28/simple-web-crawler/README.md

 ## Approach taken
 Web crawling is an intensive task, especially when it involves multilevel links on huge websites, however the task does not involve complex computations.
 Given that java provides multi-threaded program execution inside JVM we can make use of the various ExecutorServices available under `java.util.concurrent` package.
 - Given that the multi-threading is a great power it obviously comes with a responsibility of optimally using the resources, such as sharable thread resources, the execution environment and the processing overheads.
-In order to make use of resources optimally, I have chosen the FixedThreadPool approach where the Threads are put back tto the pool once their task gets completed.
+In order to make use of resources optimally, I have chosen the FixedThreadPool approach where the Threads are put back to the pool once their task gets completed.

 ![Thread Pool](./images/thread-pool.png)
 - Making use of the FunctionalInterface paradigm available under `java.util.function` package to leverage Async processing in the way that javascript's promises work eg. `java.util.function.BiConsumer` to make obtain the response when the entire crawling process is completed in an asyc ways such that there is no wait in the main thread to synchronously wait after calling the `CrawlerService.crawlSite(<>)` method.
 - Handling internal references(with #) and query params(?param=value) on the same URL such that same URL with different internal redirection or queryParams does not get crawled twice unnecessarily.